Jacaranda mimosifolia: Ornamental use

-Places known for their jacarandas
+Cultivation

-Pretoria, the administrative capital of South Africa, is popularly and poetically known as Jacaranda City because of the large number of trees, which turn the city blue and purple when they flower in spring.
-The jacaranda trees, far from their native Brazil, bloom every October.
+Jacaranda trees have been introduced to South Africa by Baron von Ludwig during the start of the botanical garden in Cape Town around 1829.
+Pretoria, the administrative capital of South Africa, is popularly known as Jacaranda City because of the large number of trees; It is estimated that Pretoria and surroundings are home to more than 65,000 of them.
+Jacaranda trees turn the city blue and purple when they flower in spring.
+The jacaranda trees, far from their native South Central South America (southern Brazil, Paraguay, northern Argentina, and southern Bolivia), bloom every October.
 Water scarcity has South Africa trying to eradicate foreign species of plants and trees, including the jacaranda.
-Acknowledging the tree's popularity with locals, the government announced in the early 2000s that it would not remove the trees, but had banned the planting of new jacarandas.
-However this position softened by 2016, and they were again allowed to be planted in urban environments in a number of provinces, although the position of councils like Johannesburg remained uncertain.
+Acknowledging the tree's popularity with locals, the government announced in the early 2000s that it would not remove the trees, but banned the planting of new ones.
+By 2016, this decision was reversed, and jacarandas were again allowed to be planted in urban environments in some provinces.

+The first jacaranda bloomed in Sydney, Australia, in about 1850.
+An 1865 report mentioned that Sydneysiders were visiting the Botanic Garden to see the tree's "luxuriant blossom".
+This tree was over 175 years old as of 2023, and protected by ropes to prevent it from falling apart.
+In the early 20th Century, Margaret Fell, wife of John Fell, was significant in boosting the popularity of jacarandas.
+Many of the trees in the avenue of jacarandas, at Grafton, were grown from seed of the trees that she grew in the garden of the Fells' home, 'Rostrevor', at Northwood.

-The city of Grafton on the north coast of New South Wales, Australia, is famous for its jacarandas.
-Each year in late October and early November, the city has a jacaranda festival.
+Jacarandas were first introduced to Brisbane in 1864, and there are guided tours of the best locations to view the flowers.
+The city of Grafton on the north coast of New South Wales has a jacaranda festival each year in late October and early November.

 In the United States, the jacaranda is grown extensively in California, the Southwest, southeast Texas and Florida.
 Jacaranda can be found throughout most of Southern California, where they were imported by the horticulturalist Kate Sessions.
 They are also planted as far north as the San Francisco Bay Area and along the frost-free coastal regions of Northern California.
 In San Francisco, they can only be grown in the city's warmest microclimates, such as Potrero Hill and the Mission District.
-Phoenix, Arizona and San Diego, California are known for them.
+Phoenix, Arizona, and San Diego, California, are known for them.
 They also grow in Hawaii.